timojaask/SizeAndMove-macOS/README.md

 - Resizing Xcode messes up one of the Xcode's toolbars.
 This is same for other apps of this kind.
 Assume cannot be fixed.
 - Really laggy wth some apps, such as Slack.
 This is the same for other apps of this kind.
 Assume cannot be fixed.
 - It kinda works when moving from one monitor to another, but not always (LOL).
 Competitor apps act the same, so, probably nothing can be done about this.

+## Accessibility perimissions checker

+1. see if has permissions (no system popup).
+If yes, proceed to launching app.
+If no, proceed to 2
+2. display a window that explains the issue and have a "Open accessibility..." button
+3. Open system preferences
+4. display step-by-step instructions